 “This Department of Justice will continue to strip citizenship from those who commit heinous crimes and conceal them during the naturalization process,” Attorney General Pam Bondi said in a statement.
 “American citizenship is a great and sacred privilege that must be earned honestly.”

-The recent batch of those being sought for denaturalization include Gurmeet Singh, who was convicted of rape in New York shortly after he became an American citizen in 2011.
+They include Gurmeet Singh, who was convicted of rape in New York shortly after he became an American citizen in 2011.

-Prosecutors on Monday said Singh, an Indian national, was a taxi driver in New York who woke a sleeping passenger in his backseat by putting a knife to the woman’s throat, bound and gagged her, and then raped her.
+Prosecutors on Monday said Singh, an Indian national, was a taxi driver in New York who woke a sleeping passenger in his back seat by putting a knife to the woman’s throat, bound and gagged her, and then raped her.

 Court documents said Galindo threatened to have his daughter deported back to Guatemala if she discussed the attack with anyone.